 Being a women and marital artist, I've seen a lot of "self defense" courses and honestly they have always left me questioning that there had to be a better way to train for these situations.
 Most courses jump right into how to smash some guy's Adam's Apple into his throat and then go through a number of complex techniques that I know as a martial artist would not work in a real life situation, especially for women.

 Innocent Warriors© is a multi-part, custom series created by my husband (also a martial artist) and I with information from long time experts in self defense and the criminal field.
-It is designed to provide an understanding of the dynamics of self defense from a women's perspective and the situations that require its use or more preferably the avoidance of it.
+Produced in an informal, women only private setting, Innocent Warriors is designed to provide an understanding of the dynamics of self defense from a women's perspective and the situations that require its use or more preferably the avoidance of it.
 Whether you take one, several or all of the sessions in this series, the focus will always be on intuition, situational awareness, control and escape with well thought out, realistic approaches and techniques.

 The cost for each session is just $25/person or purchase all six for $100.
 Check out the schedule for the dates and times for each upcoming session on our Schedule Page.
 If you are thinking about attending a session, pre-registration is required as space is limited and we prefer to send the course curriculum ahead of the session for your review prior to coming in.